ThuRein00/ambo-GAT-PPO/README.md

-# Dynamic Ambulance Redeployment in Bangkok via Graph Attention Network and Deep Reinforcement Learning
+# Dynamic Ambulance Relocation via Graph Attention Network and Deep Reinforcement Learning

 A Deep Reinforcement Learning system for dynamic ambulance redeployment in Bangkok, Thailand.
-When an ambulance becomes available after dropping a patient at a hospital, a trained PPO agent with a Graph Attention Network (GAT) feature extractor recommends which base to relocate, while optimizing for future response.
+When an ambulance becomes available after dropping a patient at a hospital, a trained PPO agent with a Graph Attention Network (GAT) recommends which base to relocate, while optimizing for future response.

 ## Results
 ![alt text](results/ratio_comparison.png)